Engineering and Applied Science

 All programs offer bachelor’s, master’s, and Ph.D. degrees.

-Subject areas supported for Chemical and Environmental Engineering include nanomaterials, interfacial phenomena, soft matter, complex fluids, biomolecular engineering, energy, water resource engineering, sustainability, combustion, and air quality.
+Subject areas supported for chemical and environmental engineering include nanomaterials, soft matter, interfacial phenomena, biomolecular engineering, energy, water and air quality, and sustainability.

 Engineering and applied science selection within supported subject areas is maintained at the research level for graduate study.
 The research level is defined as where independent research with the published sources can be pursued.